whitfin/dep-validate/README.md

 ### Library Usages

-You can use the JavaScript library either directly in Node.js or via Gulp:
+You can use the JavaScript library directly in Node.js.

-##### JavaScript Interface

 All options are shown below and are the defaults (so they're used if not provided).
 The only exception is `file`, which will resolve the current `package.json` (by reading upwards in directory).